sul-cidr/trials-of-slavery/src/documents/10 1718 Doulat van Balij/10 1718 Doulat van Balij EN_CJ 322.md

 ---
 title: DOULAT VAN BALIJ
-citation: CJ 322 Criminele Process Stukken, 1718, document 58.
+citation: CJ 322 Criminele Process Stukken, 1718, ref.
+58.
 ---

 By order of the honourable landdrost *Sieur* Jacob Voet, I, the undersigned, in the presence of the assistant Johannes Keijts, set out to the house and residence of the Prince of Ternate, named Daije Mosis.
 He (on being questioned by the said Keijts, if he wished to defend his slave, currently under arrest, or to wholly give him up to the Officer) answered that if his slave had committed any crimes, the judge may punish him, and that he gives him up to the judge.